Erik-Serbicki/music-room/README.md

 ### Running the Server

 Before we run the server, there are a few commands we need to run to initialize the database.
-We don't ahve a database right now, but Django has an admin related database by default.
+We don't have a custom database right now, but Django has an admin related database by default.

 ```bash
 python manage.py makemigrations